adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 ## Accessibility

-The BFED realises that users have different abilities and preferred ways of using a computer, whether its a mouse, finger, thumb, screen reader, keyboard or a combination of all, websites should be consumable no matter the audience, screen size or capability of the browser.
+The BFED realises that users have different abilities and preferred ways of using a computer, whether it's a mouse, finger, thumb, screen reader, keyboard or a combination of all, websites should be consumable no matter the audience, screen size or capability of the browser.

 ## UI design